the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

 * Fix - Fixed Event Cost field causing an error if it did not contain any numeric characters [95400]
+* Fix - Fixed Event Cost field forcing non-numeric strings into a number and therefore a currency amount [95403]

 = [4.7.3] 2017-12-07 =